 Following trends and finding big conversations is as important as the process of content creation itself.
 In order to succeed, aside from maintaining quality, you need to get strategic with your content.
 Our new Topic Research tool will streamline this task for you, just think of any topic or keyword and type it in.
 If you are looking to target a specific location, you can select a region, city, and a language for some countries.

 So, for example, let’s use the content ideation tool to look up the content ideas for “dog food”.
-Hit Get content ideas, and after a few pondering moments the instrument will provide you with expandable cards containing the most relevant subtopics.
+Hit Get content ideas, and after a few pondering moments the instrument will provide you with analysis and expandable cards containing the most relevant subtopics.

 Before diving into the exploratory fascination, you can choose to prioritize the results by: